remysheppard/lutheran-confessions/content/about.md

 I was left ultimately disappointed with the direction the project took, and I disagree with a lot of the hardware, software, and design choices - though I ultimately understand why they were made.
 That site has its purpose, its place, and its audience, and that is fine.

-There are other versions of the Book of Concord online that I also do not like to use for various reasons.
+There are other versions of the Book of Concord online that I also do not like to use for various reasons, most all of which come down to usability and format.
+I have this idea for how this massive document should be structured online, and every attempt so far has failed me.

 So in the end I figured I would take a stab at it, and see if I couldn't get the Lutheran Confessions online in way that I found useful, engaging, and straightforward.
 And so LutheranConfessions.org was born!